How to Help Your Child Thrive in Two Households

 • Encouraging the child’s relationship with the other parent

-Red flags of ineffective co-parenting include:
+Some common red flags of ineffective co-parenting include:

 • Speaking negatively about the other parent in front of the child